 Food or drink to avoid

-Having large amounts of grapefruit or juice can suge the concentration of amlodipine in your body and intensify side effects.
-In case you are affected, you may have to keep yourself away from eating grapefruit or drinking grapefruit juice while taking a dose of amlodipine.
+Having large amounts of grapefruit or juice can reduce the amlodipine concentration in your body and intensify side effects.
+If you are affected, you may have to avoid eating grapefruit or drinking grapefruit juice while taking a dose of amlodipine.

 Otherwise, you can eat and normally drink while taking amlodipine.